Causal Spillover Effects Using Instrumental Variables: Introduction

-This paper offers three main contributions.
-First, Section \ref{sec:setup} defines causal direct and spillover effects under two-sided noncompliance and shows that, when treatment take-up is endogenous, spillover effects can occur in both the treatment take-up and the outcome.
-I propose a generalization of the monotonicity assumption \citep{Imbens-Angrist_1994_ECMA} that partitions the population into five compliance types.
-In addition to the usual always-takers, compliers and never-takers, units may be social-interaction compliers, who receive the treatment as soon as their peer is assigned to it, and group compliers, who only receive the treatment when both themselves and their peer are assigned to it.
-Section \ref{sec:distr_comp} provides conditions for identification of the marginal distribution of compliance types, and shows that the joint distribution is generally not identified.
+This paper provides a framework to study causal spillover effects using instrumental variables and offers three main contributions.
+First, I define causal direct and spillover effects in a setup with two-sided noncompliance.
+When treatment take-up is endogenous, spillover effects can occur in two stages: (i) treatment take-up, when a unit's instrument can affect its peers' treatment status, and (ii) outcomes, when a unit's treatment can affect its peers' responses.
+Focusing on the case in which spillovers occur within pairs (such as spouses or roommates), I propose a generalization of the monotonicity assumption \citep{Imbens-Angrist_1994_ECMA} that partitions the population into five compliance types: in addition to always-takers, compliers and never-takers, units may be social-interaction compliers, who receive the treatment when either themselves or their peer are assigned to it, and group compliers, who only receive the treatment when both themselves and their peer are assigned to it.
+Proposition \ref{prop:comp_distr} provides conditions for identification of the marginal distribution of compliance types, and shows that the joint distribution is generally not identified.

-Second, Section \ref{sec:ITT} analyzes intention-to-treat (ITT) parameters and shows that these estimands conflate multiple direct and indirect effects for different compliance subpopulations, and hence do not have a clear interpretation in general.
-Moreover, I show that rescaling the ITT by the first-stage estimand, which would recover the average effect on compliers in the absence of spillovers, will generally yield a weighted average of direct and spillover effects where the sum of the weights exceeds one.
+Second, I analyze intention-to-treat (ITT) parameters and show that these estimands conflate multiple direct and indirect effects for different compliance types, and hence do not have a clear causal interpretation in general.
+Moreover, rescaling the ITT by the first-stage estimand, which would recover the average effect on compliers in the absence of spillovers, generally yields a weighted average of direct and spillover effects where the sum of weights exceeds one.

-Third, Section \ref{sec:identif} shows that, when noncompliance is one-sided, it is possible to identify the average direct effect on compliers and the average spillover effect on units with compliant peers, and provides a way to assess the external validity of these parameters.
-Moreover, I show that these direct and indirect local average effects can be written as two-stage least squares (2SLS) estimands and can thus be estimated using standard regression methods.
-Section \ref{sec:estimation} shows that all the parameters of interest can be consistently estimated as nonlinear combinations of sample means, and are asymptotically normal under standard conditions.
+Third, I show that, when noncompliance is one-sided, it is possible to identify the average direct effect on compliers and the average spillover effect on units with compliant peers.
+I provide a way to assess the external validity of these parameters and discuss testable implications of the identification assumptions.
+In addition, I show that direct and indirect local average effects can be jointly estimated by two-stage least squares (2SLS).
+This provides a straightforward way to estimate these effects in practice based on standard regression methods and to conduct inference that is robust to weak instruments using Fieller-Anderson-Rubin confidence intervals.
+The proposed methods are illustrated using data from an experiment on social interactions in the household and voter turnout.